What Marijuana Is

 Many things contribute to how marijuana makes a person feel and can include:

-• Individual physical characteristics (e.g., weight, metabolism, age)
+• Individual physical qualities (e.g., weight, metabolism, age)

 • Dose (quantity and frequency)